Responding to Customer Complaints

 State your suggested solution.
 If the situation and solution is complex, state also that you'll be as flexible as you can to come to an agreed way forward.

-(Optional, and normally worth including) state some positive things about your normal experience with the organization concerned, for example: that you've no wish to go elsewhere and hope that a solution can be found; compliment any of their people who have given good service; compliment their products and say that normally you are very happy with things.
+(Optional, and normally worth including) state some positive things about your normal experience with the organisation concerned, for example: that you've no wish to go elsewhere and hope that a solution can be found; compliment any of their people who have given good service; compliment their products and say that normally you are very happy with things.

 State that you look forward to hearing from them soon and that you appreciate their help.